VirgileMeyer/FEM-VM/ReadMe.txt

 Run the file ‘Plate_EF.py’ to plot the displacement field

-Run the file ‘eigenfreq.py’ to compute the eigenfrequencies (free vibration)
+Run the file ‘eigenfreq.py’ to compute the eigenfrequencies (Natural frequencies)